kajal-0101/Flask-for-beginners-Create-Real-World-Interactive-Apps/README.md

 * When a block has some content in both the base and derived templates, the content from both the derived template is used.
 Within this block, the derived template can call super() function to reference the contents of the block in the base template.

 ### Installing and Initializing Bootstrap
-* Using Falsk Bootstrap extension to integrate Bootstrap
+* Using Flask Bootstrap extension to integrate Bootstrap
 * pip install falsk-bootstrap
 * Flask-Bootstrap initialization:
 	```